essential baby gear for twins

-Choosing items for your twin registry is a daunting task and one that I definitely recommend starting as early as possible.
-I tend to be very minimalist when it comes to registering for baby items.
+Choosing items for your twin registry is a daunting task and one that I definitely recommend starting to as early as possible.
+I tend to be very minimalist when it comes to my baby registry.
 There were definitely a few things I thought “meh, I don’t need that!” only to send my husband on a frantic run to Target in the middle of the night.

 *Post contains affiliate links